PulseMedica/FemtoLauncher/README.md

     - Would also modify NSIS since there would no longer by target vs. simulation (handled by launcher).

 # Quality
-[ ] Launch software should only be enabled if all server client artifacts have been found.
+[X] Launch software should only be enabled if all server client artifacts have been found.
+[X] Display (deploy) version number on the UI.
 [ ] Units tests.
 [ ] Test edge case scenarios and see if am properly sending the right console messages.
 [ ] Probably want to move things out of app.tsx.
 The launcher is just 1 page, but probably need to start splitting up the main file so its not huge.